 The Construction Acts provide an absolute statutory right to payment for work carried out under a commercial construction contract and clauses that restrict or block payment are illegal.
 The payment must also be calculated and notified by the payer in strict time limits otherwise the payee gets every penny of what he asks for.
 The law is very strict on this and such cases make easy adjudications.

 Illegal payment clauses by example are pay-when-paid payment terms or no payment if a contract is not signed, is illegal.
 The only exception is an insolvency of the Employer clause, which is when the Employer goes bust the Contractor does not have to pay the sub-contractors.
 There must be a clause though!

 Construction contract payment clauses must also have an "adequate payment mechanism" where the key components for payment must be present, being how do payments become due and when are they paid.
 If there is no terms or an "inadequate payment mechanism" the Scheme applies.
 The Scheme is like a default set of contract terms that work with the Construction Acts which apply when a term is missing in the contract in relation to Payment and Adjudication.
 If you have not agreed any terms you are likely to be better off and there is always an adequate payment mechanism that exists.

 Payment Issues arise through problems with the works, overpayment, underpayment, damages/loss or simply an unwillingness to pay.
 There are numerous reasons for issues some of the common ones are:

 Any late payment will entitle the injured party to late payment interest, the extent of recovery including costs for pursuing the late payment will depend on what is agreed or not as the case may be.

-If you have any payment issues and call one of our experts for a free consultation today.
+If you have any payment issues and call one of our experts for an initial consultation today.

 Call us on 01733 233737 Peterborough